davelosert/gh-org-license-audit/README.md

 gh org-license-audit aggregate-licenses --source-csv <csv-file-path> --target-csv <csv-file-path>
 ```

-This command aggregates all licenses previously found by the `export-deps` command and create a new CSV with all licenses and a count of the packages using them.
+This command aggregates all licenses previously identified by the `export-deps` command and creates a new CSV file containing all licenses and a count of the packages that use them.

 You can run this command with the following options: